 Nicole graduated from Brigham Young University with a bachelors degree in Graphic Design with an emphasis in Advertising.
 Nicole and her husband, Gabe (who is also a designer from So.
-Cal.), now own Bonilla Design & Advertising providing graphic design, photography and videography to a wide variety of clients.
-Nicole is also the Creative Director for Ethos Productions and has enjoyed designing promotional materials for CHF.
+Cal.), now own Bonilla Design & Advertising providing graphic design, commercial photography and videography to a wide variety of clients.
+Nicole also owns Nicole Carson Bonilla Portrait Studio offering high-end contemporary portrait photography.

-Close to her home in Gilbert, Arizona is Welcome Home Ranch where Nicole serves on the board of directors.
-Young men between the ages of 18-34 live and work at Welcome Home Ranch as students in the John Volken Academy for addiction recovery.
-Nicole is proud to work alongside and support these courageous young men as they are winning their battle with addiction.
+Close to her home in Gilbert, Arizona is the John Volken Academy Ranch where Nicole serves on the Volunteer Advisory Council.
+Young men and women between the ages of 18-34 live and work at the Ranch as students in the John Volken Academy for addiction recovery.
+Nicole is proud to support these courageous young men and women as they are winning their battle with addiction.

 Nicole and Gabe moved to Arizona from Orange County, California in 2004.
 Nicole feels truly blessed to be a member of the Cowgirls Historical Foundation—a group that celebrates the same values, traditions, and heritage that are so dear to her heart and part of her own family’s legacy she hopes to pass on to her six children.